Cumulo-pro/cumulo-horcrux/docs/metrics-dashboard.md

 `signer_total_raft_leader_election_timeout`

 Total number of times a Raft leader election failed because not enough peers responded within the timeout.
 Should always be **0**.
-Any increase indicates cluster instability — likely connectivity issues between cosigners or a cosigner being unreachable.
+Any increase indicates cluster instability, likely connectivity issues between cosigners or a cosigner being unreachable.

 | Expected value | Action if non-zero |
 |---------------|-------------------|